rago89/dotnet/Lesson4/Exercises/readme.md

 ### Part 4
 Create 4 actions:
 1. An action which gets a vehicle from the list.<br/>
-   The request is a string with the license plate.
+   The request is a string with the license plate.<br/>
    The response is the found vehicle.
 2. An action which puts a vehicle in the list.
    The request is a vehicle DTO.<br/>